-There is a one-week field trip to the Ebro Basin in Spain during the Easter vacation and day field visits to a variety of destinations during the year.
+There is a one-week field trip during the Easter vacation and day field visits to a variety of destinations during the year.

 The second year of the MPhil is devoted to researching and writing a thesis.
 The research topic will be devised in your first year and, once approved, you will be allocated a specialist supervisor.
 In addition, in the second year you will take a further elective course.

-At the end of the first year you take the examinations associated with the MSc in Water Science, Policy and Management.
-You must pass the examinations in order to proceed into the second year.
+At the end of the first year you take the assessments associated with the MSc in Water Science, Policy and Management.
+You must pass the core module assessments in order to proceed into the second year.
 In the first year there are two assessed essays linked to elective courses.

 The elective course in the second year is assessed by a submitted essay.

-The thesis, of 30,000 words, accounts for half the marks for the degree.
+The thesis accounts for half the marks for the degree.